terminus-plugin-project/terminus-upstream-deployment-plugin/README.md

 * pull any updates from the upstream and apply them on dev
 * run updatedb on your dev environment
 * run clear cache on your dev environment
-* check to see if your test environment initiliazed
+* check to see if your test environment initialized
 * take a backup of your test environment
 * run updatedb on your test environment
 * run clear cache on your test environment